Akolite98/Animalia-project/README.md

 The two sub classes also have a number of animals under it but those animals inherits boths from the Animal class and the vertebrate and invertebrate sub classes

 # Expected Output

+All Fishes breathe using their gills
+All fishes has two chambered heart
+Fish are cold blooded

+All Aves has four chambered heart
+Aves have a high matabolism

+Most arthropods have multiple legs
+Anthropods have Segmentedbodies
+Anthropods possess exoskeleton

+Amphibians lives on both land and water
+Amphibians has Primitive lungs
+Amphibians fertilizes their eggs externally

+All vertebrates has backbone
+All vertebrates have a closed circulatory system Mammals possess two eyes for sight

+This reptile sabi
+This reptile fit be crocodile
+Reptiles are cold blooded